-Without heat, fuel and oxygen a fire cannot exist, and a fire blanket cuts off the oxygen supply to the fire by smothering it and thereby extinguishing it.
+Without heat, fuel, and oxygen a fire cannot exist, and a fire blanket cuts off the oxygen supply to the fire by smothering it and thereby extinguishing it.

-Fire blankets are as a general rule made out of fire resistant fibers typically kevlar or fiberglass though older blankets were made out of asbestos.
-Some fire blankets are made from wool and treated with additional fire retardant chemicals.
+Fire blankets are as a general rule made out of fire-resistant fibers typically kevlar or fiberglass though older blankets were made out of asbestos.
+Some fire blankets are made from wool and treated with additional fire-retardant chemicals.

 The value of a fire blanket comes from its multi-purpose nature.
-A fire blanket is just as effective at smothering a fire that has grown out of control as it is putting out a person that has caught fire.
+A fire blanket is just as effective at smothering a fire that has grown out of control as it is putting out a person who has caught fire.

-They are simplicity itself needing only to be removed and unfolded before being laying over the offending fire or wrapped around the person who has caught fire.
+They are simplicity itself needing only to be removed and unfolded before being laid over the offending fire or wrapped around the person who has caught fire.
 To help expedite this, fire blankets are often stored in such a way as to quickly unfurl when removed from their holder or container.

 Fire blankets aren’t perfect, and though they make an excellent complement to fire extinguishers they do fall short of their cousins in a couple of aspects.

-First, under certain conditions the fuel contributing to the fire might remain hot enough that if the blanket is removed prematurely the fire could reignite.
+First, under certain conditions, the fuel contributing to the fire might remain hot enough that if the blanket is removed prematurely the fire could reignite.

-Second, certain types of fires, namely those started by fat or oil, will not go out easily, and can prevent secondary hazards as the scalding hot liquid is absorbed into the fabric of the blanket.
+Second, certain types of fires, namely those started by fat or oil, will not go out easily and can prevent secondary hazards as the scalding hot liquid is absorbed into the fabric of the blanket.

 Like any other firefighting tool, education and practice along with a thorough understanding of the limitations of your device are essential to getting the most out of it.

-Nonetheless, fire blankets are affordable, fast and effective fire-fighting tools that many homeowners neglect.
+Nonetheless, fire blankets are affordable, fast, and effective fire-fighting tools that many homeowners neglect.

 In frontier towns back in the day, and even some modern areas without the benefit admissible water supplies and formal firefighting departments, a “bucket brigade” was used to fight any fires that broke out.